 Solution with 600 lux

-The solution meets the uniformity requirement and the glareindex in accordance with the sports hall standard EN 12193: 2007and with Class II for training and competing in lower divisions.
+The solution meets the uniformity requirement and the glareindex in accordance with the sports hall standard EN 12193:2018 and with Class II for training and competing in lower divisions.

 136 pcs InduLED medium beam 12,000 lm.